solana-developers/solana-cookbook/docs/th/references/token.md

 ## How to close token accounts

-You can close a token account if you don't want to use it anymore.
+You สามารถ close a token account if you don't want to use it anymore.
 There are two situations:

 1. Wrapped SOL - Closing converts Wrapped SOL to SOL
-2. Other Tokens - You can close it only if token account's balance is 0.
+2. Other Tokens - You สามารถ close it only if token account's balance is 0.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>